MaulikDave9/DEND-Data-Modeling-with-Cassandra/.ipynb_checkpoints/README-checkpoint.md

 ## New CSV file for Apache Cassandra Tables

-Processing the CSV files from the event_data directory, new CSV file was created as event_datafile_new.csv within the workdspace directory.
+Processing the CSV files from the *event_data* directory, new CSV file is created within the workspace directory: *event_datafile_new.csv*
-This will be used for Apache Cassandra tables.
+This new CSV file will be used for Apache Cassandra tables.

 The image below is how denormalized data should appear.